 James II’s elder daughter, Mary, was married to her cousin William of Orange, the Protestant ruler of the Netherlands.
 In 1688, important Protestants in England asked William to invade England and proclaim himself king.
 When William reached England, there was no resistance.
 James fled to France and William took over the throne, becoming William III in England, Wales and Ireland, and William II of Scotland.
 William ruled jointly with Mary.
 This event was later called the ‘Glorious Revolution’ because there was no fighting in England and because it guaranteed the power of Parliament, ending the threat of monarch ruling on his or her own as he or she wished.
 James II wanted to regain the throne and invaded Ireland with the help of a French army.
 William defeated James II at the Battle of the Boyne in Ireland in 1690, an event which is still celebrated by some in Northern Ireland today.
 William re-conquered Ireland and James fled back to France.
 Many restrictions were placed on the Roman Catholic Church in Ireland and Irish Catholics were unable to take part in the government.

 There was also support for James in Scotland.
 An attempt at an armed rebellion in support of James was quickly defeated at Killiecrankie.
 All Scottish clans were required formally to accept William as king by taking an oath.
-The MacDonalds of Glencoe were late in taking an oath.
+The MacDonalds of Glencoe were late in taking the oath and were all killed.
 The memory of this massacre meant some Scots distrusted the new government.

 Some continued to believe that James was the rightful king, particularly in Scotland.
 Some joined him in exile in France; others were secret supporters.
 James’ supporters became known as Jacobites.